 Humans have been reading black text on white backgrounds since the dawn of the printing press, so we are used to it.
 Plus, when it comes to writing stuff down on a physical notepad, black isn’t the go-to page colour; it’s usually white.
 If people do choose a non-white colour for their notebook, they invariably use pale colours and never black.

-When websites became a thing, the default background colour of choice was white, just because that’s what the people wanted.
+When websites became a thing, the default background colour of choice was white, leading to the prevalence of white websites, just because that’s what the people wanted.

 Strange Choices in Background Colours Rarely Work

-As the World Wide Web made its way into more homes and amateur designers were throwing up websites all over the world, there was much experimentation happening, with flashing text on fluorescent backgrounds sending people straight to the back button.
+As the World Wide Web made its way into more homes and amateur designers were throwing up websites all over the world, the benefits of a white website became more apparent.
+There was much experimentation happening, with flashing text on fluorescent backgrounds sending people straight to the back button.

 Some of the designs could have been called successful, but the majority deserved nothing more than the delete button.